![]() |

 Photos taken along US 74 East at NC 72/NC 130 interchange construction area, July 31, 2024:

-NC 72/NC 130 West interchange bridge now constructed over US 74 (Future
+Approaching the future NC 72/NC 130 West interchange bridge now constructed over

 Screen shots from Driving Around NC video taken along US 74 West through the NC 130/72 interchange construction area in late March 2024: